Fabiano2007/TicTacToe-Project/Leona.md

 <br>
 Job: Application Developer 1.
 Year

-<p> Hello, My Name is Leona Istrefi and i am here for the docummenting part of our project.
-I am Documenting everything that happens on README with IPERKA.
-I am very invested into the documentation and push everything that is needed on GitHu </p>
+<p> Hello, My Name is Leona Istrefi, and I am here for the documenting part of our project.
+I am documenting everything that happens on README with IPERKA.
+I am very invested in the documentation and push everything that is needed on GitHub. </p>

 <hr>